SilkRose/Pony/stories/profound-ponytail/profound-ponytail.md

 "With what?
 Who are you?"

-Applejack gave Fluttershy her cut off ponytail.
+Applejack gave Fluttershy her cut-off ponytail.
 "Can you help me reattach my ponytail somehow?
 I'll tell you who I am if you help me."

-"I guess I could try and help."
+"I guess I could try to help."

 "Thank you, Fluttershy."